RevShellX/RevShellX/README.md

 ---

-## 🏆 Achievements & Certifications

-- 🎖️ Active CTF participant with multiple top rankings
-- 🏴‍☠️ Hack The Box player with [Your Rank] ranking
-- 🛡️ [Add your certifications here - OSCP, CEH, etc.]
-- 🔥 [X]+ vulnerabilities discovered and responsibly disclosed

----

 ## 🤝 Connect & Collaborate

 I'm always interested in collaborating on cybersecurity projects, discussing the latest security trends, or sharing knowledge with fellow security enthusiasts.